 Details of the timing of commencement of digital radio in these markets will be determined by the broadcasters.

-The commercial radio industry has indicated there are 39 licence areas where licensees have expressed interest in offering digital radio services in the next three to five years.
-The ABC has also announced its intention to commence new services in Darwin and Hobart.
+The commercial radio industry indicated there were 39 licence areas where licensees have expressed interest in offering digital radio services in the next three to five years.
+However the industry has since revised this number down to 15 licence areas.

 Find out more about industry planning priorities.